 Read more about how Newcastle University and PTV Group joined forces to improve road safety worldwide.

 With electric and autonomous vehicles about to enter mass service, mobility planners need to ensure they are safe on the roads.
 Multimodal simulations are already supplying the much-needed information in this area.
 Read more: Knowing the effects of AV’s on mobility.

 Caring for vulnerable road users

 Pedestrians and cyclists are disproportionally hurt in road crashes, but they are often overlooked in mobility planning.
 To tackle this, digital tools simulate the behavior of those road users, enabling planners to take action in risky hotspots.
-Read more about Planning the safest crossings for pedestrians or how virtual reality makes cycling safer.
+Read more about planning safe crossings for pedestrians or how virtual reality increases road safety.